Qabala

 Qabala (Qəbələ) is a city and the administrative centre of the Qabala District of Azerbaijan.
 The municipality consists of the city of Gabala and the village of Küsnat.
-Before the city was known as Kutkashen, but after the Republic of Azerbaijan's independence the town was renamed in honour of the much older city of Gabala, the former capital of Caucasian Albania, the archaeological site of which is about 20 km southwest.
+Before the city was known as Kutkashen, but after the Republic of Azerbaijan's independence, the town was renamed in honour of the much older city of Gabala, the former capital of Caucasian Albania, the archaeological site of which is about 20 km southwest.

 History

 Antiquity

-Gabala is now the ancient capital of Caucasian Albania.
+Gabala was once the ancient capital of Caucasian Albania.
 Archaeological evidence indicates that the city functioned as the capital of Caucasian Albania as early as the 4th century BC.
-Up to the present time, there are the ruins of the ancient city and the main gate of Caucasian Albania.
-Ongoing excavations near the village Chukhur show that Gabala from the 4th – 3rd centuries BC and up to the 18th century was one of the main cities with developed trade and crafts.
-The ruins of the ancient town are situated 15 km from the regional centre, allocated on the territory between Garachay and Jourluchay rivers.
-Gabala was located in the middle of the 2,500-year-old Silk Road, and was mentioned by Pliny the Younger as "Kabalaka", Greek geographer Ptolemy as "Khabala", Arabic historian Ahmad ibn Yahya al-Baladhuri as "Khazar".
-In the 19th century, the Azerbaijani historian Abbasgulu Bakikhanov mentioned in his book Gulistani Irem that Kbala or Khabala were in fact Gabala.
+There are the ruins of the ancient city and the main gate of Caucasian Albania.
+Ongoing excavations near the village of Chukhur show that Gabala from the 4th – 3rd centuries BC and up to the 18th century was one of the main cities with developed trade and crafts.
+The ruins of the ancient town are situated 15 km from the regional centre, allocated on the territory between the Garachay and Jourluchay rivers.

-In the 60s BC, Roman troops attacked Caucasian Albania but did not succeed in capturing the Qabala territory.
-In 262 AD, Caucasian Albania was occupied by the Sassanid Empire, but preserved its political and economic status.
-In 464, it lost its independence due to years of invasions from the northern nomadic tribes and had to move its capital city to Partava (currently Barda in Azerbaijan).
+Gabala was on the Silk Road, and was mentioned by Pliny the Younger as "Cabalaca", Greek geographer Ptolemy as "Khabala", Armenian geographer Anania Shirakatsi as "Kavalak", and 9th century historian al-Baladhuri as "al-Khazar".
+Until occupation by Shirvanshahs, it was ruled by a local Caucasian Albanian family, whose last known member was Abd al-Barr ibn Anbasa.

-Feudal era
+Medieval era

-Gabala was occupied by Shirvanshah Fariburz, King David IV of Georgia in 1120, Turco-Mongol conqueror Timurleng in 1386, Safavid shah Tahmasib I in 1538, Afshar Nader Shah in 1734 but was able to preserve its culture and identity.
-After the death of Nader Shah in 1747, the region split into independent khanates and sultanates and Gabala became a Qutqashen Sultanate.
-It was also called Gabala Mahali.
-After what is today referred to as The Republic of Azerbaijan was annexed from the Persian Empire, under the Qajar dynasty, by the Russian Empire in 1813 through the consequences of the Russo-Persian War (1804-1813) and the resulting Treaty of Gulistan of 1813, it conducted administrative reforms and in 1841 the khanates of this region were terminated and the territories were incorporated into governorates.
-Gabala area was added to Nukha uyezd of Elisabethpol Governorate.
+Gabala was occupied by Shirvanshah Fariburz, King David IV of Georgia in 1120; Turco-Mongol conqueror Timurleng in 1386; and Safavid shah Tahmasib I in 1538, Afshar Nader Shah in 1734 but was able to preserve its culture and identity.
+After the death of Nader Shah in 1747, the region split into independent khanates and sultanates, and Gabala was known as the Qutqashen Sultanate.
+It was also called Gabala Mahali until it was absorbed into the Sheki Khanate.
+In 1823, after the Russo-Persian War (1804-1813), Azerbaijan was annexed from the Persian Empire by the Russian Empire of 1813.
+In 1841 the khanates of the region were terminated, and the territories were incorporated into Russian governorates.
+The Gabala area was added to the Elisabethpol Governorate.
 Due to archaeological finds in Gabala, it was declared a National State Reserve in 1985.